This story was originally published in November 2020.

 - Seed heads provide food for wildlife.

 - The stems of these plants often house eggs for next years’ crop of beneficial insects, including native bees and katydids.
-Wait to cut down plants until late February or early March, Tallamy said in a talk in September.
+Wait to cut down plants until late February or early March, Tallamy said in a talk last fall.